 They created stunts, jumps and loops.
 They solved issues they were having in small groups to get the best out of each type of tracks.
 Fun was had and there was plenty of nice food, too, so the three of us were as happy as could be.

 We then spent an hour in Hamleys, taking in all the colours, sounds and smells.
 That shop really is heaven for children.
 It was pretty special because I had never taken Beanie before.
 I think we all remember our first time in Hamleys.
 It is one of those rare places where you feel like a child again, surrounded by thousands of toys you want to touch and play with.
 When we left the toy shop, I realised it was a traffic free day on Regent Street as the Gumball 3000 was hosting a “History of Motoring” display there with cars ranging from the early 1900s to 2016.
 We tried to get a bus that would take us to Covent Garden, but we ended up being quite disorientated, and eventually really lost.

 It took almost an hour and a half to get to Covent Garden, where we got energised again by street artists, music and tricks.
 We went past one of our favourite museums, the London Transport Museum, and headed towards Tavistock Street, where there was a lot less hustle and bustle.

 My reluctant walkers were exhausted, hungry and grumpy so when I told them they could have anything they wanted at the Primrose Bakery, their frowns turned into beaming smiles!

 We had been past the cupcake place quite a few times on our way back from Covent Garden, but never been in.
-My friend Louise wrote about this lovely retro place a few weeks ago, and I immediately decided we had to try those cupcakes.

 Choosing our first cakes was the hardest part, and it took us ages!
 Beanie started with a slice of Blueberry and Apple cake.